-The great news we learned from some of our youth we sponsor in school in Guinea is that two of them (a boy and girl) will be entering University to continue their studies!
+We were thrilled to learn that two of our youth we sponsor in school in Conakry, Guinea (a boy and girl) entered University this past fall!
 What an accomplishment!
 We are so proud of them and grateful to their sponsors in the US!

 Other activities have included: numerous scholarships to various individuals for workshops and classes; Free Monthly Community Drum Circle Jams; Drum workshops and presentations for Schools at all levels, After School Drumming Programs; Cultural Presentations at parks, schools and community centers.